catseye/SixtyPical/tests/SixtyPical Fallthru.md

 But they do permit cycles.

 So, we first break those cycles.
+(Is there a "best" way to do this?
+Perhaps.
+But for now, we just break them arbitrarily; pick a r1 that has a cycle and remove it from in(r2) for all r2.
+This also means that, now, out(r1) = ∅.
+Then check if there are still cycles, and keep picking one and breaking it until there are no cycles remaining.)

 We will be left with out() sets which are disjoint trees, i.e. if r1 ∈ in(r2), then r1 ∉ in(r3) for all r3 ≠ r2.
+Also,
+out(r1) = ∅ → for all r2, r1 ∉ in(r2).

 We then follow an algorithm something like this.
 Treat R as a mutable set and start with an empty list L.  Then,